AveYo/MediaCreationTool.bat/README.md

-            write output to script folder (or C:\ESD if run from zip); style: more consistent separation of arguments 20H2 builds with esd size above 4GB that had to be reverted at 19042.631: en,de,es,pt,fr,it,jp,zh (MCT limits) 2021.11.16: 10 19044.1288 - official release of 10 21H2
+            write output to script folder (or C:\ESD if run from zip); style: more consistent separation of arguments 20H2 builds with esd size above 4GB that had to be reverted at 19042.631: en,de,es,pt,fr,it,jp,zh (MCT limits) 2021.11.16: 10 19044.1288 - official release of 10 21H2 10 19043.1348 - newest 10 build - don't ask why ms is releasing these as such, it's not the first time
 ```